 moment, because oxygen would cause it to combust in a flash, so he thought to

 place the process in a vacuum, and when he did, it continued to burn.
-When we
+Eph 5-13

 die to self, it creates a vacuum and God fills the vacuum with Himself.
-Whatever
+When

-we give to Him of ourselves, He gives to us of Himself in an even trade, but
+we give ourselves to Him, He gives Himself to us in return, but

-since He is bigger than us, what He gives expands our lives and makes us grow.
+since He is bigger, what He gives expands our lives and makes us grow.

 Gal 5,16-25